-The Master of Public Policy and Administration (MPPA) admissions committee assesses each student's application based on GRE scores, academic record, letters of recommendation, work or volunteer experience, and demonstrated commitment to or passion for public service.
+The Master of Public Policy and Administration (MPPA) admissions committee assesses each student's application based on academic record, letters of recommendation, work or volunteer experience, and demonstrated commitment to or passion for public service.

 - Completed application form